- Home

 Final thoughts…

 The climate crisis can be overwhelming.
 Some of the facts and figures are so startling that it’s easy to feel like we can’t make a difference.
-But while governments and businesses can have the biggest impact, it’s important not to underestimate the power of individual choices – such as switching to LED bulbs or harvesting rainwater.
+But while governments and businesses can have the greatest impact, it’s important not to underestimate the power of individual choices – such as switching to LED bulbs or harvesting rainwater.

 For more home improvement inspiration, head over to our home and garden section.
 Here, you’ll find advice on everything from renter-friendly home improvements to how to revamp your home for next to nothing.